catebell/LUAD-LUSC-Tumor-Classification/README.md

 - **data_graphs_processed_test/**
 - **data_graphs_processed_train/**
 - **data_graphs_processed_validation/**
 > ⚠️ The first execution can take a few hours.
-It will not start a second time unless the folders get deleted or renamed.
+It will not start again unless the folders get deleted or renamed.

 ## Try with different tumor classes